 Full spectrum CBD contains a wide range of cannabinoids.
 In short, this means that it contains nutrients from the whole plant.
 Furthermore, nothing of significant nutritional value is left out.
-This is when the entourage effect comes into play.
+The entourage effect comes into play and takes CBD to another level.
 The ingredients work in synergy and become more powerful.
 It is non-psychoactive and only contains trace amounts of THC.
 Full spectrum CBD oil has a reputation for being the most effective form of Cannabidiol.
 In particular, these extracts have the most impact when it comes to delivering improvements in health.
 Hempstil full spectrum tinctures are Gold in colour, potent and pure.
 They are the go-to product for people in need of relief for serious health issues.

 In contrast, CBD isolate caters for a specific customer.
-Isolate is when everything apart from the compound Cannabidiol is removed.
+Isolate removes everything from the compound Cannabidiol.
 This means THC and a number of other beneficial compounds are not present in CBD isolate oils.
 There are pro’s and con’s when it comes to isolate tinctures.
 For a start, CBD isolate contains no THC.
 If you are subject to random drug testing in your job and cannot risk a false positive, isolate is a product that would meet those requirements.
 In those scenarios, a CBD isolate oil with zero THC, would tick all your boxes.
 Most of the CBD isolate oils range from pale yellow to transparent in colour.

-The downside of CBD isolate oils are the effectiveness, especially in comparison to other forms of Cannabidiol.
+The downside of CBD isolate oils are the effectiveness.
+This is especially true in comparison to other forms of Cannabidiol.
 While isolate can boast it has zero THC content, it is also missing other key ingredients.
 In a side by side comparison, there is little doubt, isolate does not provide the same level of relief or improvements to health that full spectrum CBD can offer.
-Unfortunately, that is the trade-off customers are faced with.
+Unfortunately, that is the trade-off customers have to deal with.

 In summary, there is a demand for both full spectrum CBD and CBD isolate.
 Indeed, they both cater to a specific customer.
 If drug testing is not an issue, our advice would be to choose a full spectrum oil tincture.
 That choice would provide the most health benefits.
-However, if your employer carries out random drug testing, you may be wise to use a CBD isolate oil instead.
-You may experience fewer health benefits, but you would have the peace of mind knowing your job and career would not be in jeopardy.
+However, if your employer carries out random drug testing, things change.
+In that scenario, you may be wise to use a CBD isolate oil instead.
+You may experience fewer health benefits, that’s for sure.
+That said, you would have the peace of mind knowing your job and career would not be in jeopardy.

 So there you have it, hopefully, you now have all the facts and are better informed about the difference between full spectrum CBD and CBD Isolate.
 Whichever product you choose, enjoy your CBD experience.